infobloxopen/atlas-app-toolkit/auth/README.md

 ## Customize the AuthZ Interceptor
 The `auth` package provides a set of _options_ that offer fine-grained control of the authorization interceptor.
 Options affect how the authorization middleware interfaces with Themis.
 For example, you might need to permit or deny request using the fields in a JWT.
 Well, there's an option to handle this use case!

-Interceptor options are your friend because they abstract Themis' API behind a set of well-documented functions.
-Below is a detailed description of each option.
+Interceptor options are helpful because they abstract Themis' API behind a set of well-documented functions.

+### Applying Options

+The example below shows how to would configure your application's authorization logic using options.

 ```go
 import (